unihd-cag/odfi-rfg/doc/Features.md

 ### registerFiles

-A registerFile can be seen as the main entity.
+A registerFile can be seen as the main entity it can contain other registerfiles, groups and registers.

-	osys::rfg::registerFile test_rf {
+	registerFile test_rf {
  	    description "Test registerfile"

 	}

 Real example:

-	osys::rfg::registerFile test_rf {
+	registerFile test_rf {
 	    description "Test registerfile"

 	}